pstaender/laravel-api-react-frontend-boilerplate/README.md

 You can define custom values to be used for deepl translation in `/i18/yaml/$lang.yml`.
 You can also define custom translations in `/i18/yaml/custom_translations.yml` which will be applied to the end of the process and will be used as final value (helpful if deepl generates inaccurate translations).

 Use the i18nify placeholder is frontend `Hello, %{name}!` and the laravel-placeholder `Hello, :name!` in the api.

+## Two-Factor-Authentication

+There are two 2fa possible:

+  * send a OTP via e-mail (the password is not needed in this case)
+  * use user password and 2fa OTP via authenticator app (recommended)

+Please do not enable both at the same time, the login process is not designed for this.
+If you want to use both, you have to adjust the login process.

+To disable OTP 2fa (it's enabled by default) remove `TwoFactorAuthenticatable` from `User`-model.

 ## Mailer